-EV order via Subscriber is informed of the acceptance or rejection of the certificate request.
-Telia's RA office delivers a web link to the contact person for fetching of the certificate. - The certificate is available for the Customer's Registration Officer in the RA tool after the issuance.
+Seal, DV, OV or EV order via public web form Subscriber is informed of the acceptance or rejection of the certificate request.
+Telia's RA office delivers a web link to the contact person for fetching of the certificate.
+The certificate is available for the Customer's Registration Officer in the RA tool after the issuance.